 Traditionally, quality assurance has been done manually but it is increasingly becoming automated.

 That said, the Capgemini World Quality Report of 2021-22 found that only 15-20% of testing is currently being done automatically.
-Manual testing is prone to error and time consuming, plus it’s harder to scale.
+QA manual testing is prone to error and time-consuming, plus it’s harder to scale.
 And that’s where QA automation comes in.

 QA automation (often referred to as test automation) is the process of automating QA – it relies on specialized tools to execute test cases and generate results.
 It involves writing scripts and then executing test cases.

 You might think that QA automation replaces testing engineers, but testing teams still need to write test scripts before software is deployed.
 There is also still much to be done in terms of creating a testing environment and maximizing test coverage across multiple scenarios.

 QA automation has many benefits, but among them are improving product quality, reducing testing time and cost, utilizing resources and suitability for CI/CD integration and DevOps.

 Before automated QA, coding and tested processes were treated as separate stages, but testing happens more frequently with automated QA.
 That means it’s easier to spot bugs.